Called to the Ontario Bar, 1994

 Legal Director, Luke’s Place Support and Resource Centre

 I provide legal support to all Luke’s Place programs.
 I also provide ongoing training for the organization’s staff and volunteers and develop resources to support their work.
-I have developed a series of legal information workshops for women.
-I provide family law training for frontline workers across Ontario, in particular for Ontario’s Family Court Support Workers.
-I have also developed and am delivering in-person and online domestic violence awareness training to Legal Aid Ontario staff, clinic staff and per diem lawyers.
-As of December 2016, I have delivered this training to approximately 2,500 people.
+I have developed a series of legal information workshops for women and provide family law training for frontline workers across Ontario, in particular for Ontario’s Family Court Support Workers.
+I have also developed and delivered in-person and online domestic violence awareness training to Legal Aid Ontario staff, clinic staff and per diem lawyers.
+As of December 2019, I had delivered this training to approximately 2,500 people.
 In 2018, I led research funded by the Department of Justice into family violence screening tools for family law practitioners in Canada.

 Canadian Council of Muslim Women

 I provide legal direction, writing and training for a national project to raise awareness among Canadian Muslim women about their rights under Canadian family law, building on work I have done with CCMW over the past decade.